TechThinkerDA/corda/cordapp-example/README.md

 ## States

 * `IOUState`: This is a [LinearState](https://docs.r3.com/en/platform/corda/4.9/community/api-states.html#linearstate) and a [QueryableState](https://docs.r3.com/en/platform/corda/4.9/community/api-states.html#the-queryablestate-and-schedulablestate-interfaces) that represents an IOU that can be issued by one party (lender) to another party (borrower).
+* `SilverBarState`: This is a [LinearState](https://docs.r3.com/en/platform/corda/4.9/community/api-states.html#linearstate) and a [QueryableState](https://docs.r3.com/en/platform/corda/4.9/community/api-states.html#the-queryablestate-and-schedulablestate-interfaces) that represents a silver bar.
+It includes information about the weight of the silver bar, the owner (Party), and the issuer (Party).

 ## Contracts

 * `IOUContract`: This is used to govern the evolution of an IOUState.
 This file includes validation rules governing the `Create` command for `IOUState`.
+* `SilverBarContract`: This governs the evolution of a `SilverBarState`.
+It includes validation rules for issuing a silver bar.
+Specifically, it ensures that no inputs are consumed, only one output state is created, and the weight of the silver bar is positive.

 ## Flows

 * `ExampleFlow`: This flow is used to create an `IOUState`.
 It takes 2 arguments as the parameters: the `iouValue` (Int) and the `otherParty` (Party).
+* `IssueSilverBarFlow`: This flow is used to create a `SilverBarState`.
+It takes 2 arguments as the parameters: the `weight` (Double) of the silver bar and the `owner` (Party).
+It handles the generation, verification, and signing of the transaction, and gathers the required signatures from other involved parties before finalizing the transaction.

 ## Pre-requisites:
 [Set up for CorDapp development](https://docs.r3.com/en/platform/corda/4.9/community/getting-set-up.html)